Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ### Code

-    • The full-screen hero image code came from this StackOverflow post

-    •   Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-    • MDN Web Docs : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found Here
+• The [W3Schools Online Web Tutorials](https://www.w3schools.com/) have been a huge help throughout the creation of this website.
+Nothing was ever copied from it, but it was extensively used as a source of code knowledge/confirmation.
+A good example of this was the use of the [CSS overflow-x property value](https://www.w3schools.com/cssref/css3_pr_overflow-x.asp) on the 320px-480px media query.

+• [Mike Dane's Giraffe Academy CSS tutorial about flexbox](https://www.youtube.com/watch?v=6FedyF0F2i8&list=PLLAZ4kZ9dFpNO7ScZFr-WTmtcBY3AN1M7&index=14) on [Mike's YouTube channel](https://www.youtube.com/channel/UCvmINlrza7JHB1zkIOuXEbw) was crucial for me to understand the CSS flexbox layout and be able to use it on several code blocks of this website.

+• As previously mentioned, the navbar was "eating" the main image underneath, as well as the headings of the several website sections every time the user clicked on a navbar link that would take him/her to the those specific sections.
+This was fixed by increasing the height of the image underneath the navbar and by adding enough negative margin-top and the same positive value of padding-top to all section headings, which "tricked" the navbar and solved the problem.
+I found this clever trick on [this article](https://css-tricks.com/hash-tag-links-padding/#aa-fancier-clean-html-method) by Chris Coyier published on the [CSS Tricks website](https://css-tricks.com/).

 ### Content

 • All text on this website, except for the content text on the Home and About pages, was taken from two Wikipedia articles: one about the [Nissan Skyline GT-R](https://en.wikipedia.org/wiki/Nissan_Skyline_GT-R) and another one about the [RB26DETT engine](https://en.wikipedia.org/wiki/Nissan_RB_engine#RB26DETT).

 ### Media

-    • The photos used as the background images of every page on this website were taken from [Speedhunters’ website](http://www.speedhunters.com/2020/02/wide-wicked-800hp-r34-skyline-gt-r/) with the permission of the rightful owner of those photos, Mr Stefan Kotze, a famous South African automotive photographer and regular contributor to Speedhunters (this permission was given by email, which is available on request).
+• The photos used as main and section images on this website were taken from [Speedhunters’ website](http://www.speedhunters.com/2020/02/wide-wicked-800hp-r34-skyline-gt-r/) with the permission of the rightful owner of these photos, Mr Stefan Kotze, a famous South African automotive photographer and regular contributor to Speedhunters (this permission was given by email, which is available on request).

+• The [second main image](assets/images/home-image-2.jpg) on this website was purchased by the creator of this site on the [iStock website](https://www.istockphoto.com/photo/nissan-gt-r-r35-gm458657877-17392687) (proof of payment is available on request).

-    • The images used for the gallery page were also taken from [Speedhunters’ website](http://www.speedhunters.com/2020/02/wide-wicked-800hp-r34-skyline-gt-r/), also with the permission of the rightful owner of those photos, Mr Stefan Kotze.
+• The images used for the Gallery section were also taken from [Speedhunters’ website](http://www.speedhunters.com/2020/02/wide-wicked-800hp-r34-skyline-gt-r/), also with the permission of the rightful owner of those photos, Mr Stefan Kotze.

+• The Skyline logo image was downloaded for free from [this page](https://logodix.com/logos/451089) on the [Logodix website](https://logodix.com/).

 • All four videos are iFramed from YouTube, which offers this option – they’re videos by [Throttle House](https://www.youtube.com/watch?v=9mhOJggoa_Q), [Top Gear](https://www.youtube.com/watch?v=N5Uk5uzyNZo), [Donut Media](https://www.youtube.com/watch?v=AZce2B8DMDQ) and [Speedhunters](https://www.youtube.com/watch?v=o4wXfgfGVNM&t=67s), famous YouTube car channels (the Top Gear video is iFramed from the YouTube page of user “Insomnia K”, while all others are iFramed from the car channels' own YouTube channels).

 ### Acknowledgements

 • Stefan Kotze, the best automotive photographer in the world and whose work I greatly admire, for all the beautiful photos of a Nissan Skyline R34 GT-R that were published on Speedhunters’ website and that were extensively used on this website.
 Without them, this website might not exist.

 • My Mentor for continuous helpful feedback.

 • Tutor support at Code Institute for their support.

 • Code Institute's Slack community for their support.

+• All family members, friends and car enthusiasts who helped testing this website.